dpedu/pyircbot/docs/module_guide/_module_guide.rst

         def echo(self, event):

 The handler is passed and IRCEvent object containing the data sent by the irc server.
-The values of these are can vary, but the format is alwaysthe same.
+The values of these are can vary, but the format is always the same.

 ``event.args`` is the list of arguments the IRC server sent. ``event.prefix`` is the sender, parsed. ``trailing`` is arbitrary data associated